Norway wind turbines should be torn down, reindeer herders say | Headlines

 - Norway

 "There is no doubt.
 The turbines are illegal, so they have to come down, sooner or later," Fosen reindeer herding district leader Terje Haugen told Reuters after meeting with the country's energy minister, who visited the wind farms on Friday.
-But the court's verdict did not spell out what should happen next to the 151 turbines or the dozens of kilometres (miles) of roads built to facilitate the construction, and the owners of the wind farms still hope for a solution that will allow them to stay https://www.reuters.com/article/norway-windfarm-idUSL8N2RG1WG.
+But the court's verdict did not say what should happen next to the 151 turbines, which can power around 100,000 Norwegian households, or to the dozens of kilometres (miles) of roads built to facilitate the construction.
+The owners of the wind farms hope for a solution that will allow them to stay https://www.reuters.com/article/norway-windfarm-idUSL8N2RG1WG.

-Reindeer herders in the Nordic country argue that the sight and sound of giant wind turbines frighten their animals and thus disrupt age-old traditions.
-The turbines remain in operation for the time being, however, and the government is seeking to resolve what it has described as a complex legal and political quandary https://www.reuters.com/world/europe/norway-legal-quandary-after-wind-turbines-ruled-threat-reindeer-herder-rights-2021-11-02.
+Reindeer herders in the Nordic country say the sight and sound of giant wind turbines frighten their animals and thus disrupt age-old traditions.
+The turbines remain in operation, however, and the government is seeking to resolve what it has described as a complex legal and political quandary https://www.reuters.com/world/europe/norway-legal-quandary-after-wind-turbines-ruled-threat-reindeer-herder-rights-2021-11-02.

+A light dusting of snow covered the ground around the giant turbines situated atop the Storheia and Roan mountain plateaux during Friday's visit by Marte Mjoes Persen, Norway's minister of energy and petroleum.
+"It's nice to meet those who are directly affected by the wind farms.
+It was good to see it with my own eyes because it provides a deeper understanding of what the issue is," Persen told Reuters after meeting with the herders.

+She declined to say whether the turbines should be taken down, or what other steps she may consider, but said Sami representatives had been invited to participate in the decision-making process that will follow.
+"We live in a democracy and therefore it's important to take the decisions in a right way," Persen said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)